Nature

 What motivates Mekong countries to engage with China?
 How do they attempt to shape that engagement?
 What approaches have succeeded or failed?

 Media and civil society are important actors in terms of holding stakeholders accountable on their social and environmental pledges.
 However, civil society spaces and the media landscape vary across Mekong countries.
-While Thailand’s media operate with relatively more freedom than its neighbours, Myanmar, Laos, Cambodia and Vietnam face significant restrictions, similar to China, which severely limits civil society’s ability to influence decision-making.
+While Thailand’s media operates with relatively more freedom than its neighbours, Myanmar, Laos, Cambodia and Vietnam face significant restrictions, similar to China, which severely limits civil society’s ability to influence decision-making.

 Geopolitical influence further shapes media and civil society.
 China’s concerted campaign to strengthen its so-called “discourse power” was highlighted, with initiatives like the Mekong News Network and media “junkets”, where Mekong journalists are invited to China for heavily-choreographed media tours designed to amplify its narrative.
 Chinese state media also cooperates with local outlets, which often lack the resources for independent reporting and therefore rely on materials provided by Chinese sources.